-1. Ability of student learning competency cannot be assessed only through paper- pencil test.
+1. The ability of student learning competency cannot be assessed only through a paper-pencil test.
 So it is necessary to follow Formative Assessment in addition to Summative Assessment by using different tools.

 Formative Assessment Procedure:

-Formative Assessment is the back bone in newly proposed CCE.
-The four tools in formative assessment are helpful to the teacher to assess his/her students in other cognitive areas like communication, participation, presentation, aesthetics etc. There are four formatives in a year.
-So teacher should record four times (July, September, December and February).
+Formative Assessment is the backbone of newly proposed CCE.
+The four tools in formative assessment are helpful to the teacher to assess his/her students in other cognitive areas like communication, participation, presentation, aesthetics, etc. There are four formatives in a year.
+So the teacher should record four times (July, September, December, and February).
 The proposed four tools and marks allotment of formative assessment are hereunder:

 For the effective implementation of formative assessment all teachers are to be trained and equip them how to create suitable learning environment and teaching learning process to make the students to achieve goals·

 - Student should get 18 marks to pass in Formative Assessment.

 - Even though there are two papers in Summative Test there is no need to conduct paper wise slip test and remaining three tools separately for class IX.
 Teachers have freedom to select topics or academic standards from syllabus of both papers.